-Operating income in the Utility Solutions segment in 2022 increased by 54.2% to \$438.2 million as compared to 2021.
-Operating margin in 2022 increased to 15.3% as compared to 12.2% in 2021.
-Excluding amortization of acquisition-related intangibles the adjusted operating margin in 2022 increased by 230 basis points to 17.2% as compared to the prior year.
-The year-over-year increase in operating margin and adjusted operating margin was primarily driven by favorable price realization that was in excess of material cost inflation and higher unit volume, partially offset by higher freight, logistics and manufacturing costs, as well as other inflationary costs increases in excess of productivity, higher investments in our business and the impact of a commercial resolution in the fourth quarter of 2022.
+Operating income in the Utility Solutions segment in 2023 increased by 61.3% to \$706.6 million as compared to 2022.
+Operating margin in 2023 increased to 21.7% as compared to 15.3% in 2022.
+Excluding amortization of acquisition-related intangibles and transaction, integration & separation costs, adjusted operating margin in 2023 increased by 670 basis points to 23.9% as compared to the prior year.
+The year-over-year increase in operating margin and adjusted operating margin were primarily driven by approximately 10 percentage points of margin expansion from favorable price realization, improved operational productivity and lower material costs.
+That year-over-year margin expansion includes an increase of approximately 60 basis points from a commercial resolution with a customer in the fourth quarter of 2022 that did not repeat in 2023.
+Those increases were partially offset by three percentage points of margin headwind due to increases in non-material cost inflation and investments in capacity, innovation and productivity.